Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/04-adding-removing-liquidity.md

   })
 ```
 Above, we call the Position constructor and input the parameters: pool, liquidity, tickLower, and tickUpper:
-- The pool parameter takes in our pool instance we created in step 1.
+- The pool parameter takes in our pool instance from step 1.
 - The liquidity parameter specifies how much liquidity to add.
-In this example, we are adding a fraction of the current liquidity in the pool: 0.0002 times the amount of current liquidity.
-In production, this could be a parameter inputted into the function you write adjustable by the end user.
+In this example, we add a fraction of the current liquidity in the pool: 0.0002 times the amount of current liquidity.
+In production, this could be a parameter inputted into the function adjustable by the end user.
 - The tickLower and tickUpper parameter specify the price range at which we will provide liquidity.
 In this example, we call `nearestUsableTick` to get the current useable tick and adjust the lower parameter to be below it by 2 * tickSpacing and the upper to be above it by 2 * tickSpacing.
 This guarantees that our liquidity is in-range, meaning it will be earning fees upon minting this position.

 ## Minting the Position

-To mint a position, we use the function defined in the SDK called `addCallParameters` which takes in a position (of type Position) and an option (of type AddLiquidityOptions). `AddLiquidityOptions` are either MintOptions or IncreaseOptions, and for this example we will pass in a valid `MintOptions` struct since we are minting a new position, not adding to an already existing position.
+To create the calldata for minting a position, we use the function defined in the SDK called `addCallParameters` which takes in a position (of type Position) and an option (of type `AddLiquidityOptions`). `AddLiquidityOptions` are either `MintOptions` or `IncreaseOptions`, and for this example we will pass in a valid `MintOptions` struct since we are minting a new position, not adding to an already existing position.
 The latter example we will see below.

 `MintOptions` are constructed from `CommonAddLiquidityOptions & MintSpecificOptions`.
-To see all potential parameters that can be inputted here is the reference for CommonAddLiquidityOptions:
+To see all potential parameters that can be inputted here is the reference for `CommonAddLiquidityOptions`:

 ```typescript
 export interface CommonAddLiquidityOptions {